hphelion/documentation/commercial/GA1/commercial.release-notes.md

 **Security documentation** - A new document is included in this release that contains recommendations for securing your HP Helion OpenStack network.
 [Configuring your network securely](/helion/openstack/install/security/) details the firewall rules you can apply at the edge of the HP Helion OpenStack deployment to protect against external abuse and defines router rules within the HP Helion OpenStack deployment to protect against insider abuse or administrative errors.

-**HP Helion OpenStack Flexible Control Plane** The [HP Helion OpenStack Flexible Control Plane](/helion/openstack/flexiblecontrol/overview) introduces the capacity to deploy the control plane in a virtual environment in addition to the current bare-metal physical deployment.
+**HP Helion OpenStack Flexible Control Plane** The [HP Helion OpenStack Flexible Control Plane](/helion/openstack/flexiblecontrol/overview) introduces the capacity to deploy the control plane in a virtual environment in addition to the current baremetal physical deployment.
 This new configuration reduces the control plane footprint to just three servers from the current seven to ten servers.

 **Patch update functionality** -- The HP Helion OpenStack 1.01 release contains an Ansible-based helper script to facilitate the upgrade process.
 See [HP Helion OpenStack Update Overview](/helion/openstack/update/overview/101/).